emmy-nguyen/vibehive/README.md

 ## About the project

-It is a spotify-clone music app called VibeHive
+It is a spotify-clone music app called VibeHive.

 All functionalities: